 As the importance of these non-voice channels grew, there was an open debate.
 Should a company handle them by extending the call center or by extending the CRM system?
 The fact that CRM systems like Salesforce were quicker to switch to a cloud approach with open APIs, compared to the slow-moving call centers, meaning that CRM won this toss-up.
 Thus the takeover began.

 If the center of gravity for customer service technology shifts from call center vendors to CRM vendors, it’s logical to conclude that the latter will win at the expense of the former.
 And indeed this is being seen in the market today.

-Analyst Sheila McGee-Smith wrote in 2014 that “Salesforce and Oracle may eventually be the leaders in the customer experience space — not in the three-to-five year timeframe, but perhaps within ten years.”
+Analyst Sheila McGee-Smith wrote in 2014 that “Salesforce and Oracle may eventually be the leaders in the customer experience space — not in the three-to-five-year timeframe, but perhaps within ten years.”
 That prediction appears to be spot-on.

 Earlier this year, Salesforce announced “Lightning Voice” which “will empower reps to connect with prospects faster with click-to-call, auto-logging of calls, and call forwarding to take calls from anywhere.”
 Right now Lightning Voice is limited to outbound, but if it expands to inbound, every call center vendor is under major threat: Avaya, Cisco, Genesys, Aspect, Five9, InContact, Interactive Intelligence.
 (Their combined call center revenue adds up to around $4B annually.)
 For more on this, see my earlier post, “Salesforce has many fingers in the Call Center Pie”.

 We learned this week that the Avaya’s private equity owners, frustrated with falling revenues, are now reported to be looking to sell the company.
-And Oracle has been rumored, more than once, to be a likely buyer.
-The subservience of call center to CRM will be a continuing trend for some time.
+And Oracle has been rumoured, more than once, to be a likely buyer.
+The subservience of the call center to CRM will be a continuing trend for some time.